 The Community Safety Strategy is integral to informing and shaping our key priorities, desired outcomes, Service Delivery Model and corporate objectives as set out in The Plan.
-The Authority last consulted on the Community Safety Strategy in 2013.
-Over the last 12 months the West Midlands Fire Service has been working to produce an online, interactive community safety strategy which is due to go live between April 2016 and April 2017.
+The Authority consults on its Community Safety Strategy in accordance with national guidance, with the next formal consultation exercise due to commence in late 2016, having previously undertaken formal consultation in 2013.
+West Midlands Fire Service has produced an online, interactive community safety strategy (launched April 2016).
 This online tool will enable individuals to view information contained within the Community Safety Strategy which is relevant to their geographical area (by postcode), making it more personal and tailored to the individual.
-An engagement exercise was held in headquarters during the development stage of the interactive Community Safety Strategy with a range of stakeholders including employees, safeside volunteers and community members being invited to attend.
+An engagement exercise was held in headquarters during the development stage of the interactive Community Safety Strategy with a range of stakeholders including employees, Safeside volunteers and community members being invited to attend.
 These focus groups were structured to enable West Midlands Fire Service to capture the perceptions, opinions and attitudes towards the future approach we will be taking to communicating the Community Safety Strategy to the public.
-The results from this engagement was fed back to the developers and amendments made to further improve the tools function prior to release in 2016.
-Over the next 12 months the tool will be evaluated with a view to evolving it in future years.
+The results from this engagement was fed back to the developers and amendments made to further improve the tools function in the build up to its release in early 2016.
+The interactive tool will continue to be evaluated with a view to evolving it in future years.